collinbarrett/FilterLists/README.md

 ### [/json-schema](https://github.com/collinbarrett/FilterLists/tree/master/json-schema)
 The [JSON Schema](http://json-schema.org/) specification for each of the five list types contained in [/json-data](https://github.com/collinbarrett/FilterLists/tree/master/json-data)

+## Building
+Essentially, for now, you "can't".
+As it stands, FilterLists is built on WordPress and Google Sheets.
+The data is all contained in this repository in .json form.
+The Google Apps Script used to parse the data is also maintained here.
+To build the production setup, though, requires creating custom Google Sheets, installing the apps script, and installing WordPress.
+In the future, it would be great to have the entire site open-sourced.

 ## Google Sheets
 Google Sheets is used as a lightweight database for this site.
 Data is pulled once daily from GitHub to Google Sheets, and then once daily from Google Sheets to FilterLists.
  - [Global](https://docs.google.com/spreadsheets/d/1RB5zne9-tIoT5mIbAq1c6-5447UI0emWngOaTgjiCAE/edit?usp=sharing)